pastas/pastas/doc/developers/contributing.rst

 .. figure:: automated_tests.png
     :figwidth: 400px

-After you have create a Pull Request the :ref:`Core Development Team` will review your code and discuss potential improvements on GitHub before merging your code into the development branch.
+After you have create a Pull Request the Core Development Team will review your code and discuss potential improvements on GitHub before merging your code into the development branch.
 After a successful Pull Request your code will be included in the next release!